Advice from Departments

 AUDITIONS for performing ensembles

-- First year students interested in dance should sign up for the faculty-led first year dance experience and should audition for student work with the Colby Dance Company on Tuesday, Sept 10 at 7pm
+- First year students interested in dance should sign up for the faculty-led first year dance experience and should audition for student work with the Colby Dance Company on Saturday September 6 (auditions for the student club are the same day, and there is much overlap between students on the Dance Team Club an in departmental productions)

 What course(s), if any, does your department/program offer that would fulfill a distribution and/or diversity requirement?